Palmarosa + Lime Natural Deodorant Recipe with Aloe Vera Oil

 Allow your deodorants to fully set up – 24 to 48 hours – then they’re ready for use!

-Simply label your natural deodorants as desired for personal use.
+Simply label your natural deodorants for sensitive skin as desired for personal use.
 Alternately, if you are making these to sell, be sure to label your containers appropriately to meet state and federal laws.
 If you’re unsure about the rules and regulations regarding labeling cosmetics, I highly recommend the book, Soap and Cosmetic Labeling: How to Follow the Rules and Regs Explained in Plain English, by Marie Gale.

 Prefer to make a cream deodorant in jars?
 You can find my Natural Lavender Cream Deodorant Recipe with Bentonite Clay here.
 Alternately if you don’t want to make your own natural deodorant you can shop from among some great sellers on Etsy here.